-Inmarsat, a privately owned company headquartered in the UK, founded in 1979 and employing approximately 1790 individuals, reported $1.6B in revenue as of 2023.
-Functioning as a tier 1 media tech buyer, the company is a subsidiary of Viasat.
-Its main product is enterprise connectivity services.
-The company operates as a global mobile satellite communications provider, connecting people, organizations, and places across the globe through its networks.
+Inmarsat, a privately owned UK-based company and a subsidiary of Viasat, was founded in 1979, operates with approximately 1790 employees, and reported $2.2B in revenue as of 2024.
+As a tier 1 media tech buyer, the company specializes in enterprise connectivity services, functioning as a global mobile satellite communications provider that connects people, organisations, and places across the globe through its networks.

 Founded